labgem/microscope-user-doc/docs/content/compgenomics/genomicIsland.rst

 	* **SIGI**: purple if gene belongs to a SIGI-HMM region.
 	* **IVOM**: purple if gene belongs to an IVOM region.
 	* **Codon Adapt.
 Index**: CAI of the gene.
-	* **Gene correspondence** (one column by reference organism): gene similarity correspondence with genes in reference organisms:
+	* **Gene correspondence** (one column by reference genome): gene similarity correspondence with genes in reference genomes:

 		* **red**: no similarity above the identity defined in **item C**
 		* **red with mentioned "no corresp"**: no similarity at all.